yjp20/prism/docs/guides/06-errors.md

 **Returned Status Code: `404`**

-**Explanation:** This error occurs when the current document does not have any endpoint.
+**Explanation:** This error occurs when the current document doesn't have any endpoint.

 ##### Example